gamesun/UartVide/README.txt

 MyTerm

-MyTerm is a RS232 serial port communication utility that can display the received data either in hexadecimal or ASCII format, allowing you to configure the connection parameters.
+MyTerm is a RS232 serial port communication utility and runs on all platforms supported by PyQt including Windows, Linux.

+Its features including
+  quick send custom commands
-Its other features including detecting the valid serial ports, echoing the sending data in local or not.
+  configure the connection parameters detect the valid serial ports echo the sending data in local or not display data either in hexadecimal or ASCII format custom resizable and floatable widgets

-License:GPLv3
+MyTerm is licensed on all supported platforms under the GNU GPL v3.
+For detail see LICENSE.txt.

 Download
 Windows Version